Title IX of the Education Amendments of 1972 is a federal law that states:

 Harassment is any action with the purpose or effect of intimidating, hostile, or offensive environment; unreasonably interfering with an individual's participation in or access to educational activities and programs.
 Harassment on the basis of sex is not only a violation of the Davenport University Student code, but also in direct violation of state and federal laws.
 Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment whether used as a term or condition of an individual's participation, or has the purpose or effect of creating an intimidating, hostile, or offensive working or educational environment.

-If you or a friend was or may have been a victim or witness to any Title IX violation please contact a coordinator or read the Title IX FAQ found here.
+If you or a friend was or may have been a victim or witness to any Title IX violation please contact a coordinator or read the Title IX FAQ page.

 If you'd like to file a Title IX complaint that process is started via the Submit a Report page